-- 1.2.4.1 Departments and/or contractors shall maintain an inventory of its facilities.
-This listing shall be used by the department and/or contractor to assist with its risk management analysis. - 1.2.4.2 Departments and/or contractors shall identify the facilities used by its critical services.
+- 1.2.4.1 Departments shall maintain an inventory of its facilities.
+This listing shall be used by the department to assist with its risk management analysis. - 1.2.4.2 Departments shall identify the facilities used by its critical services.